Internet censorship in the Arab Spring: Syria

-The Syrian government, labeled a "tech-savvy foe," closely monitors online dissidents.
+The Assad government, labeled a "tech-savvy foe," closely monitored online dissidents.
 In May 2011, Syrian activists noticed that the telecommunications ministry was tapping into Facebook activity – passwords and private messages were suspected to have been stolen and read.
 Soon after, what appeared to be a Facebook login page popped up on Syrian internet users' computers.
 It was in actuality a "phishing" site, used to acquire usernames and passwords.

 In September 2011, an online battle between pro- and anti-government groups in Syria began to gain attention.
-The self-proclaimed "Syrian Electronic Army," a pro-government group, has been accused of using the Internet to attack its opposition since early on in the uprising.
-The group hacks into websites of organizations critical of or opposed to the government and defaces their main pages.
+The self-proclaimed Syrian Electronic Army (SEA), a pro-government group, was accused of using the Internet to attack its opposition since early on in the uprising.
+The group hacked into websites of organizations critical of or opposed to the government and defaced their main pages.

-On 26 September 2011, SEA hackers in support of President Bashar al-Assad hacked into the Harvard University website and replaced the home page with a picture of Assad along with a message accusing the United States of supporting the Syrian rebels.
+On 26 September 2011, SEA hackers hacked the Harvard University website and replaced the home page with a picture of Assad along with a message accusing the United States of supporting the Syrian rebels.
 The message threatened retaliation.

-Although there is no concrete evidence that the Syrian Electronic Army is directly linked to the Bashar al-Assad government, some suspect the government and the SEA are more affiliated than the two parties have let on.
+Although there is no concrete evidence that the SEA was directly linked to the Assad government, some suspect the government and the SEA were more affiliated than the two parties have let on.
 On 20 June 2011, Assad praised the group in a speech, calling them "a real army in a virtual reality".

 The SEA began offering online instructions on how to use Denial of Service (DoS) software to attack anti-government websites.
-The software, called "Bunder Fucker 1.0," targeted four news sites: Al-Jazeera, BBC, Syrian satellite broadcaster Orient TV, and Dubai-based al-Arabia TV.
+The software, called "Bunder Fucker 1.0", targeted four news sites: Al-Jazeera, BBC, Syrian satellite broadcaster Orient TV, and Dubai-based al-Arabia TV.
 Ironically, several hackers used this software to target Syrian government and pro-government websites.